paigeyeung/exoplanetresearchworkshop/index.md

 ## Leaderboard

 We have transitioned to using the newer version of EXOTIC, and the Colab notebook we originally used to synchronize with the leaderboard does not work with this version.
-Here is a snapshot of the leaderboard from before the version was released.
+Here is a snapshot of the top 20 from our leaderboard from before the version was released.
 Thanks all for your participation!

 ![](/assets/leaderboard.png){: style="max-width:200px;margin:auto;display:block;"}